-The AIR-P is made possible through funding from the Combating Autism Act (CAA) and by cooperative agreement UA3 MC 11054 through the U.S. Department of Health and Human Services, Health Resources and Services Administration (HRSA), Maternal and Child Health Research Program.
+The AIR-P is made possible through funding from the Autism CARES Act of 2014 and by cooperative agreement UA3 MC 11054 through the U.S. Department of Health and Human Services, Health Resources and Services Administration (HRSA), Maternal and Child Health Research Program.
 To learn more about the CAA and this competitive grant process, please visit www.mchb.hrsa.gov.

-On a day-to-day basis, the work of the AIR-P is carried out by 14 of the Autism Speaks ATN centers, under the general guidance, leadership and direction of the Principal Investigator, James Perrin, MD at MGHfC in collaboration with organizational partners to:
+On a day-to-day basis, the work of the AIR-P is carried out by 12 of the ATN centers, under the general guidance, leadership and direction of the Principal Investigator, James Perrin, MD at MGHfC in collaboration with organizational partners to:

 Meet our AIR-P Leaders

-The Clinical Coordinating Center (CCC) at MassGeneral General Hospital for Children (MGHfC)
+The Network Coordinating Center (NCC) at MassGeneral General Hospital for Children (MGHfC)

 The Principal Investigator for the AIR-P is Karen A. Kuhlthau, PhD.
 Dr. Kuhlthau is a social scientist with substantial research experience in ASD and other childhood chronic conditions.
 She will direct the NCC at MGHfC with support from Dr. James M. Perrin, a pediatric generalist with much clinical and research expertise and AIR-P PI for the past 6 1/2 years, and Dr. Daniel L. Coury, a developmental and behavioral pediatrician with strong clinical trials and ASD experience.
 Dr. Coury serves as the medical director for the NCC and in this role, he helps set the vision for the ATN, leads guideline development and implementation of the network’s quality improvement (QI) initiatives.

 Karen A. Kuhlthau, PhD Daniel L. Coury, MD James M. Perrin, MD

 Principal Investigator Medical Director Advisor